 Individuals with immunodeficiency, such as cancer patients during chemotherapy or individuals living with HIV/AIDS might need individualised vaccination timetables.
 These are extra doses or specific vaccines required to provide full immunity.
 For example, an individual could be given pneumococcal vaccination to prevent pneumonia and other types of pneumococcal infections.

 Side effects induced by most vaccines are usually mild and short-lived.
-They may include the following symptoms: Pain, redness or swelling at the place where an injection was given generally disappear within a few days.
+They may include the following symptoms: Pain, redness or swelling at the place where an injection was given generally disappears within a few days.
 A mild fever can be experienced when one’s immune system is reacting to the vaccine.
 The other common side effect is fatigue or mild malaise, which disappears within a few days without any medication.

 Although vaccines are mostly safe, they can sometimes cause severe but uncommon adverse effects.
-For example, these are very uncommon reactions and usually happen in about 1 out of every million doses of the vaccine: Severe allergic reactions (anaphylaxis).
+For example, these are very uncommon reactions and usually happen in about 1 out of every million doses of the vaccine.
+Severe allergic reactions (anaphylaxis).
 However, prompt medical attention can help control these reactions if they occur.

 In developed versus developing countries, vaccination coverage differs, which is one of the major problems facing global health.
 Robust healthcare systems and ready vaccine availability have traditionally ensured high levels of vaccination in rich countries.
 But poorer communities face logistical constraints, inadequate infrastructure and limited healthcare services, resulting in lower vaccination rates.